-Carbapenems agents
+Carbapenems agents:

-The concomitant use of Epilim and carbapenem agents is not recommended.
+The concomitant use of Epilim and carbapenem agents is not recommended (see Interactions with Other Medicaments and Other Forms of Interaction).

 Aggravated convulsions

 As with other antiepileptic drugs, some patients may experience, instead of an improvement, a reversible worsening of convulsion frequency and severity (including status epilepticus), or the onset of new types of convulsions with valproate.
 In case of aggravated convulsions, the patients should be advised to consult their physician immediately (see section Undesirable effects).